ralfoide/libutils/README.md

     common to many of my Android apps.
 Generally very ad-hoc and not designed to be commonly reused by other projects.

-* __com.alflabs.app.v1.Bus__: An event bus implementation.
+* __com.alflabs.app.v1.Bus__: An event bus implementation, deprecated in favor of my RX stream implementation.

 * __com.alflabs.utils__: Various utilities (network, logging) common to several projects.
-Also contains Android __ApiHelper__ compatibility stubs to backwork from API 19 back to API 9.
+Also contains Android __ApiHelper__ compatibility stubs to backport from API 19 back to API 9.

+## License

+LibUtils is licensed under the __GNU GPL v3 license__.

+    Copyright (C) 2008-2017 alf.labs gmail com,

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+The full GPL license is available in the file "LICENSE-gpl-3.0.txt".